userFame/wishbuck/README.md

 # node-angular-starter
-based on scotch.io starter template tutorial
+This is the starter template for all Sabio cohort projects.